Tito-74/Anitas-Kitchen/README.md

-# Project Name: Anitas Kitchen Web
+Project Name: Anitas Kitchen Web
-# Author: Langat Tito Kipkirui
+Author: Langat Tito Kipkirui
-## Project Description
+Project Description
 This is a web page for a restaurant , it contains pictures of menu that is offered .
+This can be integrated in existing system.

-## Technologies used
+Technologies used
-.Github
+.Github .html .css

-.html
+How it works
-.css
+if you are intrested in learning HTML and CSS https://www.w3schools.com/html/

-## Setup/Installation Requirements
+Setup/Installation Requirements
 To fix a bug or enhance an existing module, follow these steps:

 .Fork the repo .Create a new branch (git checkout -b improve-feature) .Make the appropriate changes in the files .Add changes to reflect the changes made .Commit your changes (git commit -am 'Improve feature') .Push to the branch (git push origin improve-feature) .Create a Pull Request

-# view the site :
+view the site :
 tito-74.github.io/anitas-kitchen/

-### License
+License
 © LangatTito @ MORINGA SCHOOL